r0wdiggity/personneltracker/README.md

 #### Status Reports

 A cornerstone feature of the application.
+Can export an individual profile as a PDF for printing.
+Individual profiles should have the option to mass download all associated documents as a zip file.

+Organizational reports can contain statistics:

+* Number of people on vacation/sick/availability
+* NEED MOAR EXAMPLES

 #### Uploading Documents

+When editing a profile, an upload button next to each data field allows users to provide substantiating documents.
+New documents uploaded will replace old ones.

 #### Export/Import CSV